amazon-archives/sql-cli/README.md

 # Open Distro Elasticsearch SQL CLI

+ODFE: Open Distro for Elasticsearch

-SQL CLI is a stand alone Python application and can be launched by a wake word `escli`.
+ODFE SQL CLI is a stand alone Python application and can be launched by a wake word `escli`.
 It serves as a support only for [Open Distro SQL plugin for Elasticsearch](https://opendistro.github.io/for-elasticsearch-docs/docs/sql/).
 You can move it around to other machines without having to install Elasticsearch on them.

 ## Installation
 - `pip install escli`
-- escli is compatible with Python 3, and python 2 is going away soon https://pythonclock.org/
+- escli is compatible with Python 3, because Python 2 is no longer maintained since 01/01/2020 https://pythonclock.org/

 ## Configuration